X

 Blue Spinel from Tanzania

-In addition to its rarity, Spinel is also known for its exceptional clarity and brilliance.
-Its high refractive index gives it a dazzling sparkle that can rival even the most precious gemstones.
-This, combined with its vivid colors, makes Spinel a highly desirable gemstone for use in jewelry.
+Beyond rarity, spinel stands out for its exceptional clarity and brilliance.
+Its high refractive index creates a dazzling sparkle that can match even top-tier gems.
+Pair that with its vivid colors, and you have a stone that's perfect for jewelry.

 Red Spinel from Burma